ArturoSirvent/arturosirvent.github.io/_posts/2020-11-13-Fourier transform using a linear net.md

 mathjax: "true"
 ---

-All this post is my own replication of the results shown in :
+All this post is my own replication of the results shown in <a href=https://gist.github.com/endolith/98863221204541bf017b6cae71cb0a89>here</a> :
 <script src="https://gist.github.com/endolith/98863221204541bf017b6cae71cb0a89.js"></script>